CS257-S25/team-project-f/Proposal.md

 **Acceptance Criteria:**

-* User can enter an actor’s name in a search bar.
+* User provides an actor’s name as input.
+* Actor name matching is case-insensitive.
-* System returns a list of titles the actor appears in.
+* System correctly returns a list of titles the actor appears in.
-* Each result includes the title, streaming platform(s), type (movie or show), and year of release.
+* System returns an empty dictionary when filtering by a nonexistent actor.

 **User Story 2: Platform-Specific Browsing**
 As a \[streaming service\] user, I want to filter the database to show only content available on that platform, so I can browse what's available to me without sifting through other platforms.

 **Acceptance Criteria:**

-* User can select one or more streaming platforms via checkboxes or a dropdown menu.
+* User can enter one or more streaming platforms.
+* Platform name matching is case-insensitive.
+* System correctly returns titles available on the specified platforms.
+* System returns an empty dictionary when the specified platform is nonexistent.
 * Filter persists when combined with other search terms (e.g., actor, genre).
-* A “clear filters” button resets the selection.

 **User Story 3: Explore Genre-Specific Content by Year**